Ramblurr/ts-enum-tools/README.md

 ```

 Given that flags hold discreet numerical values and their importance to an application's stability,
-the tests warrant a lot of rigor.
-The output of the tests give an idea how different flag combination
+the tests warrant some rigor.
+The output of the tests also gives an idea how different flag combination
 scenarios are handled.

-Browser based tests can be invoked by opening the html file in the tests folder, and the page should
+Browser based tests are identical and can be invoked by opening the html file in the tests folder.
-load without hosting.
-These tests were run in the latest version of major desktop browsers.
-Fee free to
+The page should load without the need for hosting.
+These tests were already ran in the latest version
-report any issues that are found in other scenarios.
+of major desktop browsers.
+Kindly report any issues found in other scenarios.

-You can include these mocha/should based tests in your own project, by simply importing them into a
+You can also include the mocha/should based tests in your own project, by simply importing them into a
-file within your local tests folder.
+file within your local tests path.
 These statements include a module without any local references.

 ```
 import 'ts-enum-tools/tests';     // TS